Q: How many credits are required for the systems engineering program?

 A: The program curriculum consists of 36 credits.
 You may also schedule a consultation with a program representative for more information.

-Q: Does it matter if I don’t have an engineering or technology undergraduate degree?
+Q: Do I need an engineering or technology undergraduate degree?

 A: The program is accessible to engineering professionals who wish to pursue advanced studies and is designed to address industry challenges like increasing mission complexity, increasing development cost, late discovery of design problems, and failure to recognize and deal with risk.
 You should come from an engineering or technology background.